lucasdmcax/WeatherStation/README.md

 # WeatherStation
-This is a webpage using ThingSpeak server and an Arduino controled with pyfirmata to get remote data to display on it.
+This is a project of webpage using ThingSpeak server and an Arduino controled with pyfirmata to get remote data to display on it.